South Africa: Looters pounce in fallout from Zuma trial | DW | 14.07.2021

 But the show of anger after Zuma's imprisonment morphed into looting and violence not seen "since the end of apartheid" in the 1990s, said current President Cyril Ramaphosa.

-Political analyst Ralph Mathekga characterizes the events of the last few days as overwhelming "disenchantment".
-Factors such as the COVID pandemic induced lockdowns causing an economic downturn and staggering unemployment among young people, have played a part.
+Political analyst Ralph Mathekga has characterized the events of the last few days as overwhelming "disenchantment."
+Factors such as the COVID pandemic lockdowns causing an economic downturn and staggering unemployment among young people have played a part.
 But for him, the ruling African National Congress (ANC) is at the center.

 "The ANC has a legitimacy crisis.
 ANC leaders are very weak and this thing triggered within the ANC.
 It has lost credibility to an extent where I think it's just incapable of persuading people to stop wrongdoing," Mathekga told DW.

-Picking through pieces of her destroyed party supplies store in Soweto, Thandie Johnson is tearful.
-Her stock is trashed, she has overheads and bank loans to pay, and wonders how she can carry on.
+Meanwhile, it's ordinary citizens like Thandie Johnson who are left to pick up the pieces.
+The stock at her party supplies store in Soweto has been trashed, she has overheads and bank loans to pay and wonders how she can carry on.

 "President Cyril Ramaphosa is way too slow to act.
 This is not a time to process, this is the time to act.
-You cannot say 'we don't condone, we condemn', and you stop there," she told reporters.
+You cannot say 'we don't condone, we condemn,' and you stop there," she told reporters, in tears.

+But this approach is a double-edged sword, according to Mathekga: Zuma's clout within the governing ANC has stopped the government from moving on.

 "The ANC party never took a firm position of directly dealing with Zuma.
 Why?
 Because it was politically difficult to do that.
-You could not call out Zuma."
+You could not call out Zuma," he said.

-Zuma has denied wrongdoing, and attacked the judiciary for executing a "politically motivated" case against him.
+Zuma has denied any wrongdoing, and attacked the judiciary for executing a "politically motivated" case against him.

-"No amount of unhappiness or personal circumstances from our people gives the right to anyone to loot, vandalize and do as they please and break the law," said Bheki Cele, the police minister.
+"No amount of unhappiness or personal circumstances from our people gives the right to anyone to loot, vandalize and do as they please and break the law," said Police Minister Bheki Cele.

-Mathekga argues that blaming the unrest on criminals is "disengenious" and "sanitizes" the issue.
+Mathekga said that blaming the unrest on criminals is "disingenuous" and "sanitizes" the issue.
 "The ANC has made their own problems a national crisis," he told DW.

-There are signs of de-escalation in the unrest and looting.
-Communities have begun defending shopping malls against looters.
-The influential national taxi council also vowed to defend shopping districts.
+There have been signs of de-escalation in the unrest and looting.
+Communities have begun defending shopping malls against looters, and the influential national taxi council has also vowed to defend shopping districts.

 But for thousands of store managers and employees, it's too late.

-"It's heart-breaking to see what you've built up and what's gone.
-We spend all our lives doing something for the community here, and this is what we get in return – looting.
-When is it ever going to come to an end this?" says Mike de Freitas, a store manager in Vosloorus, near Johannesburg.
+"It's heartbreaking to see what you've built up and what's gone.
+We spend all our lives doing something for the community here, and this is what we get in return — looting.
+When is it ever going to come to an end?" said Mike de Freitas, a store manager in Vosloorus, near Johannesburg.

-In Soweto, Jerry stands outside the smashed remains of the store in the Diepkloof Mall where he worked.
+In Soweto, a man who gave his name simply as Jerry stood outside the smashed remains of the store in the Diepkloof Mall where he worked.
 "I feel bad because I lose the job.
 I've got children.
 They need maintenance, and this shop was taking most of the people of Diepkloof.
-They were working here."
+They were working here," he said.